 POSTrequest to the game's webhook URL property.
 The request's payload will have all of the event's relevant data.
 For details about the payloads, please look at the documentation for each event.

 Your game's webhook settings can be configured and tested in the game dashboard's webhook settings panel.
 It consists of two settings:

-webhook_url.
-This is the URL that will be called to pass information along to you for different events.
-You provide this when a game is created and you can update it via the API or the web interface.
+- Webhook URL: This is the URL that will be called to pass information along to you for different events.
+A new game has no webhook URL.
+You must set this manually.

 Once your game has a valid webhook URL and webhook secret, then the webhook will be called for each event we fire.